Maianthemum mexicanum: Distribution

 Maianthemum mexicanum is reported from the west-central Mexican states of Sinaloa and Durango.

 Habitat and ecology

-In Durango it has been found in wet hillside Pseudotsuga - Abies forests from 2800 to 2850 m elevation.
+In Durango it has been found in wet hillside Pseudotsuga - Abies forests from elevation.

 Similar species

 Maianthemum racemosum is similar, but it has a panicle that is pyramidal in shape, with well-developed secondary axes mostly longer than 1 cm long.
 The panicle of M. mexicanum has an elongated main axis with short side branches, usually <1 cm long.